 In Fall of 2013, Aperture published Earth to Sky: Among Africa’s Elephants, a Species in Crisis.
 Nichols highlights the elephant crisis through poignant images that bring us directly into their habitats—lush forests and open savannas, or stark landscapes ravaged by human intervention—to observe the animals’ daily engagements and activities.
 In 2005, National Geographic Books published The Last Place on Earth, a book featuring Nichols’ photographs and Fay’s journals from the Megatransect expedition.
 Nichols’ work has appeared in five other books, including Keepers of the Kingdom, a photographic essay reflecting on changes in U.S. zoos; The Year of the Tiger, which focuses on the world’s remaining tigers; and Brutal Kinship, a look at the timorous bond between man and chimpanzee, with text by Jane Goodall.

 Early in his career, dubbed “The Indiana Jones of Photography” by Paris Match, Nichols was featured in Rolling Stone, Life, Aperture, American Photographer and many other magazines.
 He has won first prize four times for nature and environment stories in the World Press Photo competition.
 His other numerous awards come from the Wildlife Photographer of the Year and Pictures of the Year International competitions.
 In 1982 the Overseas Press Club of America granted him a prize for reporting “above and beyond the call of duty,” an honor usually reserved for combat photographers.

 Born in 1952, Nichols’ training in photography began when he was drafted into the U.S. Army’s photography unit in the early 1970s.
 He later studied his craft at the University of North Alabama, where he met his mentor, former Life magazine photographer Charles Moore.

 Nichols is also very involved in fostering community among photographers.
 In 2007 he founded the annual LOOK3 Festival of the Photograph in Charlottesville, VA.
 LOOK3 closed in 2015 which created a space for photographers to meet as a community of equals, to be renewed, and to share their views with a broader audience.

-His archive is represented by National Geographic Creative.
+His archive is represented by National Geographic Image Collection.